1) Jean Monnet Chair „Bridging the Gap between the EU and its Citizens (BridgE)”

 The topic of the research project was the formation of European identity and, in particular, the role of identification-forming national discourses on Europe within the EU.
 Using the example of the French referendum debate in 2005, the aim was to investigate how national discourses on Europe develop, whether they are related to the development of EU citizens' attitudes towards the EU and their identification with the EU, and what conclusions national discourses on Europe allow for the formation of European identity as a whole.
 The project was based at the Center for Conflict Research at the University of Marburg and at the Institut des Études Politiques (IEP)in Paris, where a research visit to the Observatoire Francais de Conjoncture Economique, Department of Political Sociology, took place from March 2007 to July 2007.

-Results: Various lectures and articlesfinal report
+Results: Various lectures and articles, final report

-14) Scientific consulting of the Hessian Community Initiative "Socially Integrative City
+17) Scientific consulting of the Hessian Community Initiative "Socially Integrative City

 Duration: 01.2004 - 08.2006, Direction Prof. Dr. Adalbert Evers